kiminh/kNNBandit/README.md

 - `es.uam.eps.ir.knnbandit.utils`: additional classes, useful for the rest of the program

 ### Algorithms
-The software allows the use of several recommendation algorithms.
+The software includes the implementation of several recommendation algorithms.

-#### Reinforcement learning algorithms
+#### Multi-armed bandit algorithms for recommendation
-These approaches introduce the exploration-exploitation concept from Reinforcement learning:
-- **Non-personalized multi-armed bandits:**: &epsilon;-greedy, epsilon t-greedy, UCB1, UCB1-tuned, Thompson sampling
-- **User-based kNN:** The main contribution of this paper: we include an stochastic similarity that uses Thompson sampling to estimate the similarities between users.
+- **kNN bandit:** The main contribution of this paper: we implement our proposed approach by defining a user-based kNN recommender with the appropriate item scoring function, to be used with a stochastic similarity that uses Thompson sampling to estimate the similarities between users.
+- **Item-oriented, non-personalized multi-armed bandits:**: &epsilon;-greedy, &epsilon; t-greedy, UCB1, UCB1-tuned, Thompson sampling.
+They are used as baseline bandit algorithms in the paper.

-#### Myopic approaches
+#### Myopic recommendation algorithms
-These approaches are just an updateable version of classical recommendation algorithms, used as baselines.
+These approaches are just an incrementally-updateable version of classical recommendation algorithms, used as baselines.
 The algorithms included in this comparison are:
-- **Baselines:** Random, popularity-based recommendation, relevant popularity-base recommendation, average rating.
+- **Non-personalized baselines:** Random recommendation, popularity-based recommendation, average rating.
 - **Matrix factorization:** Implicit matrix factorization (iMF) [2], fast iMF [3], pLSA [4].
-- **User-based kNN:** Not normalized versions of classic user-based kNN and probablistic user-based kNN.
+- **User-based kNN:** Non-normalized implementations of classic user-based cosine kNN.
-We include two different myopic similarities: cosine similarity and the probabilistic similarity described in [1].

 ### Metrics
-In order to evaluate the different proposals, we include two different metrics:
+In order to evaluate and analyze the different algorithms, we implement two metrics:
-- **Incremental Recall:** Measures the proportion of the dataset which has been discovered at a certain point of time.
+- **Incremental Recall:** The proportion of  relevant ratings that have been discovered at a certain point in time.
 - **Incremental Gini:** Measures how imbalanced is the distribution of the number of times each item has been recommended over time.

 ## System Requirements
-**Java JDK:** 1.8 or above (the software was tested using the version 1.8.0_112).
+**Java JDK:** 1.8 or above (the software was tested using version 1.8.0_112).

 **Maven:** tested with version 3.6.0.